Sign In to Your Account

 |1 - 19||$23.89||$326.32|

 (5 out of 5)

-Money Metals Exchange is pleased to offer British Sovereigns - one of the least expensive ways to buy fractional sized gold coins.
-Sovereigns are one of the most recognized coins around the world.
-The first of these coins were minted in 1817 and they remain in production today!
+Money Metals Exchange is pleased to offer British Sovereigns gold bullion coins- one of the least expensive ways to buy fractional sized gold bullion coins.
+British Gold Sovereigns are one of the most recognized gold bullion coins around the world.
+The first of these gold sovereigns were minted in 1817 and they remain in production today!

-A British Gold Sovereign (containing .2354 troy ounces of gold content) can generally be purchased for less than half the premium of the similar sized 1/4 ounce gold American Eagle.
-You won't find a better buy for coins with this great combination of small size and recognizability.
+The British Sovereign (containing .2354 troy ounces of gold content) can generally be purchased for less than half the premium of the similar sized 1/4 ounce gold American Eagle.
+You won't find a better buy for gold coins with this great combination of small size and recognizability.

 ABOUT THE DESIGN